 What we donā€™t: No zippered storage and small opening; those looking for the utmost in cold retention might want to upgrade.

-Soft-sided coolers are easier to tote around than hard-sided models, but nothing beats a backpack cooler when it comes to portability.
+Soft-sided coolers like the RTIC Soft Pack above are easier to tote around than hard-sided models, but nothing beats a backpack cooler when it comes to portability.
 In addition to being considerably lighter than hard coolers, many backpack-style designs borrow heavily from hiking daypacks with padded suspension systems and exterior storage for stashing small extras.
 Hydro Flaskā€™s 20 L Day Escape checks both of those boxes with nicely cushioned shoulder straps and a practical storage layout that includes a stretchy mesh water bottle pocket and lash points at the front for attaching accessories like the brandā€™s Dry Storage Bags (sold separately).
 Other highlights include a thick exterior that stands up well to rough use, a smooth-operating main zipper that requires minimal force to open, and competitive insulating performance in this categoryā€”all wrapped up in a sleek and good-looking package.

 The Hydro Flask 20 L Day Escape is rated to keep ice frozen for up to 36 hours, which is more than many competitors.
-That said, those looking for the utmost in cold retention can step up to designs like Engelā€™s Roll Top High Performance or CamelBakā€™s ChillBak Pack 30, both of which boast 72 hours of claimed ice retention.
-Those models are considerably heavier and far more rigid than the Hydro Flask (read: they donā€™t pack down well for storage), but the boost in insulation may be worth that tradeoff for some.
+That said, those looking for the utmost in cold retention can step up to designs like Engelā€™s Roll Top High Performance or CamelBakā€™s ChillBak Pack 30, both of which boast 72 hours claimed ice retention.
+Those models are considerably heavier and far more rigid than the Hydro Flask (read: They donā€™t pack down well for storage), but the boost in insulation may be worth that trade-off for some.
 Final nitpicks with the Day Escape include a lack of zippered storage and a fairly narrow opening that makes it difficult to stuff bulkier items like egg cartons through the top.
 But no backpack cooler is perfect, and the Hydro Flask puts it all togetherā€”including good all-around performance and practical featuresā€”in a thoughtful and streamlined package.

 Camping Lantern: BioLite AlpenGlow 500 ($80)